VAN HORN SKI LAKE

 In February 2021, EGLE held a public hearing for an after-the-fact sand dune mining permit and granted a permit in April 2022.
 Shortly thereafter, EGLE voided the Section 301 violation.

-On October 30, 2024, the Supreme Court remanded our appeal to Michigan's Court of Appeal for consideration.
-The Supreme Court's decision effectively requires the Court of Appeal to hear our appeal as if they had granted leave – or permission – to appeal.
+On October 30, 2024, the Supreme Court remanded our appeal to Michigan's Court of Appeal for further consideration.
+The Supreme Court's decision effectively requires the Court of Appeals to hear our appeal as if they had granted leave – or permission – to appeal.

 Key dates in the ski lake dispute